Skip to content

 Gordon-Bazemor

-Dr. Gordan Bazemore
+Dr. Gordon Bazemore

 Dr. Bazemore began his work with restorative justice in the early 1990s.
 From 1997-2007, he directed the Balanced and Restorative Justice (BARJ) Project, which was among the first to integrate restorative justice philosophy into juvenile justice systems across the country.